rtanglao/rt-sumo-python-hacks/FF25/ff25-takeaways.md

 # Issues

-Webcompatibility is something we need to educate users about!
+Web compatibility is something we need to educate users about!
 As well as developers.

-Webcompatibility, user experience, sync and video/flash or otherwise are the top issues.
+Web compatibility, user experience, sync and video/flash or otherwise are the top issues.

 The User Experience around bookmarks, top sites, etc is confusing for many users..
 Top sites is not something users understand intuitively; instead some even refer it it incorrectly as a top list.
 De-emphasize this or perhaps this is something that will go away as people get familiar with the top sites concept from desktop?